JohnAslanyan/project-1-Trivia-Game/README.md

 ## 4. Generating New Questions
 **Problem:** Implementing a function to generate new questions.
 This is essential to keep the content fresh and engaging for repeat users.

+User Story for Kids' Trivia Game
+Title: Engaging and Educational Trivia Game for Children

+As a: parent:

+I want: a trivia game that is both engaging and educational for children,

+So that: the children can learn new facts and improve their cognitive skills while having fun.

+Acceptance Criteria:
+1. Interactive and Kid-Friendly Interface: The game should have a colorful, engaging, and easy-to-navigate interface suitable for children.

+2. Wide Range of Topics: It should cover a broad spectrum of topics.

+3. Safe and Secure Environment: Ensure the game is safe for children.